circles-learning-labs/ecto_adapters_dynamodb/README.md

 A good starting point is Amazon's own documentation:
 [Amazon: Best Practices for DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BestPractices.html)

-Our philophy when creating this adapter can generally be summed up as:
+Our philosophy when creating this adapter can generally be summed up as:

  *Try to do what the end user will expect the adapter to do, **unless** it's likely to ruin DynamoDB's performance.*

 An example of this is our handling of table scans (see below).

 Lastly, please read and understand how DynamoDB and its queries and indexes work.
 If you don't, then a lot of the following behaviour is going to seem random, and you'll be frustrated trying to figure out why things don't work the way you expect them to.
 We've done our best to simplify what we can, but underneath it all, it's still DynamoDB.

 #### How we use indexes
 In DynamoDB, we can fetch individual records or batches of records *very* quickly if we know the primary key to look up, or the key of an indexed field.
 We **can't** easily perform queries which don't have a simple key or ID to look up: